Buying a business?… Many entrepreneurs choose to buy an existing business rather than start one from scratch.

 Top 7 Funding Options for Buying an Established Business:

-- Bank loan and Credit union loans: Traditional bank loans can be hard to attain, especially for a business acquisition.
+- Bank funding and Credit union funding: Traditional bank funding can be hard to attain, especially for a business acquisition.
 Unless the existing company has substantial assets, and you have a great credit score and track record, you likely won’t score this financing on your own.

-- SBA loan: This is your best shot at getting a bank loan.
-An SBA 7A loan “provides guarantees and safety measures for banks who, in turn, can lend money to fund acquisitions,” writes Commercial Capital.
+- SBA funding: This is your best shot at getting a bank funding.
+An SBA 7A funding “provides guarantees and safety measures for banks who, in turn, can funding money to fund acquisitions,” writes Commercial Capital.
 The guidelines are typically minimal, though the bank can add its own.

 - Assumption of debt: With this financing option, you essentially purchase both the business’s assets and liabilities.
 In other words, you might assume existing debt.
 To do so, you often need the approval of debtors.

 - Angel Investor: Try looking for companies that have interested investors to help you finance the purchase of a business, typically these investors like to take stake in the business.

 - Alternative funding and Online Business Funding: Funding are available for those that do not qualify for a traditional bank funding.
 Sharpshooter funding can help you with different options available for your existing or new business.